moraseb/Transcription-Tools/README.md

 # Transcription-Tools

 Transcription Tools is a desktop app that contains various tools for music transcription.
 Its main focus is to assist with the rhythmic part of music transcription.
-This program is written in c++ and built with the [JUCE](https://juce.com) framework.
+This program is written in C++ and built with the [JUCE](https://juce.com) framework.

 ## Features
 - Looping